Doctoral Studies© Thilo Vogel

 Interdisciplinary Qualification and Career Development

 In addition to professional qualification and research on academic issues, doctoral studies at RWTH Aachen University also include the acquisition of professional skills.
 These include skills that are helpful for a successful doctorate as well as for the next career steps afterwards and that contribute to the further development of one's own personality.
-The RWTH Aachen University offers central workshop and consulting services at the Center for Doctoral Studies (CDS) under the umbrella of the RWTH Center for Young Academics.
+The RWTH Aachen University offers central workshop and consulting services at the Doctoral Academy under the umbrella of the RWTH Center for Young Academics.

 As research assistants, doctoral candidates are also subject to the objectives of the staff development measures of RWTH.
 We want to inspire people to work at RWTH, enable them to expand their knowledge, make it useful for the future of society, and give them the opportunity to develop their potential and initiate new developments.